mapbox/cpp/glossary.md

 A library that handles threadpool, event loop, and uses the threading implementation native to the given operating system (for example: Unix uses `pthread`).
 It is open source, written in C, and is a standalone library most useful as a multithreading interface.
 Before libuv was available, developers had to manually manage and write threads based on what was provided by the operating system.

 Libuv stands for "lib-ultra-event".

+#### I/O

+An I/O operation that "calls out" from the process to the underlying system.
+For example, accessing the file system, reading/writing to memory, or sending something over the network

+I/O stands for "input/output".

 #### threadpool
 #### worker